liferay/liferay-docs/develop/tutorials/articles/102-liferay-ide/07-using-front-end-development-code-assist-features.markdown

+---
+header-id: using-front-end-development-code-assist-features-in-ide
+---

-# Using Front-End Development Code Assist Features in IDE [](id=using-front-end-development-code-assist-features-in-ide)
+# Using Front-End Development Code Assist Features in IDE

 Since IDE 2.2, front-end development has become a much smoother process.
 You now have access to code inferencing and code completion features for AlloyUI,